Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

     - [click here](#setavatarinfoavatarobject)

 - #### fetchData()
-    - Makes requests to the backend to fetch the user's task information and sets the state of taskList using setTaskList()
+    - Makes requests to the backend to fetch the user's task information and sets the state of taskList using setTaskList().
     - Return none

 ## NavBar